m00zh33/golang_c2/README.md

 `mysql -u<user> -p c2 < c2_sample.sql`
 6. Launch the server
 `go run main.go`
-7. If this works, have fun and hack the code
+7. If this works, have fun and hack the code :beers:

 ### Agent
 1. In a separate tab, go into agent_demo folder